EvaKlyn/dregs-site/index.md

 Earth was been driven into the ground, and the solution offered by corporations was the Net.
 The Net was a network of full-dive VR clients that hijacked all input and output from the brain, and was operated jointly by 5 megacorporations.

 There are differing theories as to how and why, but so many minds all connected together created The Dreamer, a being that existed for a single millisecond: in that time reshaped the universe into a grand soup of fantasy and mundanity; raising the collective imagination to the throne of physical reality.
-It took 10 years for the megacorps to claw their way back, and they've done so with a vengeance.
+It took 300 years for the megacorps to claw their way back into power from obscurity, and they've done so with a vengeance.

 # A More Coherent Introduction